KarahanS/RL-Hockey/README.md

 ## Notable Achievement

 Our SAC implementation (Muhteshember-SAC) ranked 5th among 140+ competing agents in the official [tournament leaderboard](https://comprl.cs.uni-tuebingen.de/leaderboard/).
-In a nutshell, we used automatic entropy tuning, pink noise, augmented custom reward, mirrored state-action pairs, and a prioritized opponent buffer with discounted upper confidence bound (discounted-UCB) sampling for self-play training.
+In a nutshell, we used automatic entropy tuning, pink noise, augmented custom reward, mirrored state-action pairs, and a prioritized opponent buffer with discounted upper confidence bound (Discounted-UCB) sampling for self-play training.

 ## Documentation